Our Staff

 Sheila, a Cortland, New York native, joined Florida Humanities as an Administrative Assistant in April 2022.
 Prior to Florida Humanities, Before moving to Florida in 2017, she was a Human Resource/Office Manager for 25 years with a plastics corporation and Human Resource/Office Safety Manager for 15 years with a construction company.

-Andrew joined Florida Humanities in May 2022 as the Marketing and Communications Coordinator.
-In his role, Andrew creates multimedia content and marketing materials that promote Florida Humanities’ diverse funding opportunities and public programming.
-He also assists with website content management and e-mail communications to external audiences.
+Andrew joined Florida Humanities in May 2022.
+In his role as Digital Communications Specialist, Andrew creates multimedia content and marketing materials that promote Florida Humanities’ diverse funding opportunities and public programming across all platforms.

 Roseanne Smith, Administrative Coordinator